rudidude86/gura-lang.github.io/documents/Syntax.md

 * __Square bracket__: `[a, b, c]`

-  When it appears right after an element that has a value after evaluation, it works as an indexer that allows indexing access in the preceding value.
+  When it appears right after an element that has a value as a result of evaluation, it works as an indexer that allows indexing access in the preceding value.

   Otherwise, it forms a list of elements